ECE444-2023Fall/project-1-web-application-design-group19-webcrafters/CONTRIBUTIONS.md

 ## For Pull Requests

 Tag @AniqaT for pull requests of backend features, or @jessicawong3 for pull requests of frontend features.
+For @AniqaT or @jessicawong3, tag members of backend/frontend team accordingly.

 ## For Git Issues